 The next day the rain continued, though it was intermittent and never more than a light drizzle.
 The waitress who served me hotcakes wasn't concerned about flooding at all.
 It had rained so little the past few years, she wanted the rain to keep falling.

-When I reached Limon, seventy-five miles east out in the flats from Colorado Springs, I turned north to the next Carnegie in Brush, seventy-five miles away up along the South Platte River.
+When I reached Limon, seventy-five miles east of Colorado Springs out in the flats, I turned north to the next Carnegie in Brush, seventy-five miles away up along the South Platte River.
 It was a little risky to be joining up with the Platte, as it would be carrying a good portion of Denver's rainfall.
 There were no reports on the radio of evacuations or flooding along its route yet.
 When I reached Brush I noticed sand bags outside doors of businesses.